smartfog/fogflow/doc/en/source/concept.rst

 which are usually generated and updated by either an endpoint device or a data processing task.

-During the runtime, multiple task instances can be created for the same task, according to its granularity defined by the *groupBy" property.
+During the runtime, multiple task instances can be created for the same task, according to its granularity defined by the *groupBy* property.
 In order to determine which input stream goes to which task instances, the following two properties are introduced to specify the input streams of tasks: